teamdigitale/security-awareness/README.md

 3. Create a new file in the folder `i18n` (for instance `es.yaml`) by coping the English file `i18n/en.yaml` and translate all texts.

 4. Copy all the content of `content/en` folder to a new folder (for instance `content/es`) and proceed to translate all relevant texts.
+All the vingettes and images can be found in a version without any text in the folder `images-languages`.
+You can use that version to add the texts in your language for transaltion.

 5. Test the correct translation of all parts.